 - 3.1 West Lothian Council has nine electoral wards and 33 councillors.
 Two by-elections were held in 2021.
 At the end of the reporting year the 33 councillors were made up of 14 SNP members, 10 Labour members, 8 Conservative members and 1 Independent member.
 The minority Labour administration established in May 2017 remained in place throughout.
-The council's committee structure established in June 2017 remained structurally intact as well, albeit with additions where necessary to meet new legislative requirements (e.g. community asset transfer applications).
+The council's committee structure established in June 2017 remained structurally intact as well, albeit with additions where necessary to meet new legislative requirements (e.g., community asset transfer applications).
 That political composition changed as a result of the local government elections in May 2022.
 There are presently 12 Labour members, 15 SNP, 4 Conservative, 1 Independent and 1 Liberal Democrat.
 A minority Labour administration was established again.
-The committee structure is so far unchanged but councillors will consider some proposals for change at the council meeting on 22 June 2022. - 3.2 At the end of the reporting year, the leadership positions comprised the Provost, the Council Leader, eight Executive Councillors (portfolio holders in relation to council services) and chairs and vice-chairs of other committees.
+The committee structure was re-adopted largely intact.
+The most significant change, in June 2022, was in relation to Policy Development & Scrutiny Panels.
+They are working groups that allow participation by non-councillors and provide a discussion forum for new or amended policy proposals before their final consideration at committee.
+Their number was reduced from 9 to 7, their remits were modernised and streamlined, and their membership was adjusted as a result of the change in political composition of the council. - 3.2 At the end of the reporting year, the leadership positions comprised the Provost, the Council Leader, eight Executive Councillors (portfolio holders in relation to council services) and chairs and vice-chairs of other committees.
 Senior councillor payments are agreed each year.
-The statutory annual report for 2020/21 on elected members' remuneration, allowances, expenses and training was reported to Council Executive on 31 May 2022.
-Those positions remain the same after the local government elections.
-It is possible that there may be some changes as a result of proposals to be considered at the council meeting on 22 June 2022.
+The statutory annual report for 2021/22 on elected members' remuneration, allowances, expenses and training was reported to Council Executive on 7 June 2022.
+The number of leadership positions remains the same after the local government elections.
+However, in June 2022 the council reallocated some of those to committee chairs as a result of the reduction in the number of Policy Development and Scrutiny Panels which in turn reduced the portfolio holder positions.